 Mitral valve prolapse syndrome refers to the occurrence of symptoms in the event of a mitral valve prolapse.
-This is a common abnormality of adulthood and does not generally require treatment, as long as it remains asymptomatic.
+Mitral valve prolapse is a common abnormality of adulthood and does not generally require treatment, as long as it remains asymptomatic.

-The mitral valve prolapse refers to the bulging of parts of the mitral valve cusp during systole in the left atrium.
+Mitral valve prolapse refers to the bulging of parts of the mitral valve cusp during systole in the left atrium.
 If symptoms occur, the disease is called mitral valve prolapse syndrome.
-The mitral valve prolapse can result in mitral regurgitation, and considered the most common cause of isolated mitral regurgitation.
+Mitral valve prolapse can result in mitral regurgitation and is considered the most common cause of isolated mitral regurgitation.

 Mitral valve prolapse is common in industrialized countries.
-It’s the most common cardiac valve anomaly in adulthood.
-3–4% of adults have this anomaly, for which an autosomal dominant inheritance is suspected.
+It is the most common cardiac valve anomaly in adulthood.
+About 3–4% of adults have this anomaly, for which an autosomal dominant inheritance is suspected.
 Women are affected more often than men.

-The reason for the mitral valve prolapse may be a disproportion in the size of the valves, the left ventricle, and the valve retaining apparatus.
-Connective tissue weaknesses, such as Marfan syndrome or myxomatous degeneration, can also be a cause.
+Mitral valve prolapse may be due to a disproportion in the size of the valves, left ventricle, and valve-retaining apparatus.
+Connective tissue weaknesses, such as Marfan syndrome or myxomatous degeneration, could also be a cause.

-A distinction is made between a primary idiopathic mitral valve prolapse, which involves inter alia the disproportionate sizes and myxomatous changes, and a secondary mitral valve prolapse.
-The secondary form includes systemic diseases such as Marfan syndrome, but also CHD or an atrial septal defect, for example.
+A distinction is made between a primary idiopathic mitral valve prolapse, which involves, among other things, disproportionate valve sizes and myxomatous changes, and a secondary mitral valve prolapse.
+The secondary form results from systemic diseases such as Marfan syndrome, and could also involve CHD or an atrial septal defect.

 Symptoms and Clinical Presentation

-Only about 10% of affected individuals show symptoms.
-These include arrhythmias and palpitations, syncope, dyspnea, and diminished performance, as well as anxiety and atypical chest pain.
+Only about 10% of affected individuals show symptoms, which include arrhythmias and palpitations, syncope, dyspnea, and diminished performance, as well as anxiety and atypical chest pain.

-Exam and radiological examination of mitral valve prolapse syndrome
+Physical and radiological examination of mitral valve prolapse

-Echocardiography can securely identify the mitral valve prolapse.
-The so-called hammock phenomenon can be observed here, when the mitral valves are curved into the left atrium.
+Echocardiography can well identify a mitral valve prolapse.
+The so-called hammock phenomenon can be observed here when the mitral valves are curved into the left atrium.

 If patients are asymptomatic and have no arrhythmias or mitral regurgitation, no treatment is necessary.
-Re-checks should be performed in five-year intervals.
-Patients with higher-grade mitral regurgitation should however observe some specific behaviors.
+Re-assessments should be performed in 5-year intervals.
+Patients with higher-grade mitral regurgitation should, however, observe some specific behaviors.
 This includes maintaining a normal weight, abstaining from nicotine, alcohol, and caffeine, as well as avoiding strenuous exercise and sports.
-Re-checks should be performed in 1-to-3-year intervals in these cases.
+Re-assessments should be performed in 1 to 3-year intervals in these cases.

-Mitral valve prolapse can lead to mitral regurgitation.
-Endocarditis and arrhythmias are also among the list of complications, which results in the risk of arterial embolisms.
-Sudden cardiac death occurs at an incidence rate of approximately 1%.
-For prophylaxis of complications, oral anticoagulants may be used, as well as an endocarditis prophylaxy.
-The administration of antiarrhythmic or an ICD implantation may be indicated as well.
+A mitral valve prolapse can lead to mitral regurgitation.
+Endocarditis and arrhythmias are also complications and could result in arterial embolisms.
+Sudden cardiac death occurs at an incidence of approx. 1%.
+For prophylaxis of complications, oral anticoagulants may be used, as well as endocarditis prophylaxis.
+The administration of antiarrhythmic or an ICD implantation may also be indicated.